U-Blocks/U_DynamicLight/README.md

 ### Installation
 Put `.whl` file into the endstone plugins folder, and then start the server.

-Enter the command `offhand` to switch glowing items to offhand.
+Enter the command `/offhand` to switch glowing items which are allowed by the server to offhand.

 If a player both has glowing items in mainhand and offhand, the light emission level with be set to the greater of the two.